Phenix City, Alabama: History

 In 1926, the Russell County portion of Phenix City was designated the second county seat (the seat from 1868 had been at rural Seale).
 In 1934/35, Phenix City then became the sole county seat.

 Phenix City was notorious during the 1940s and 1950s for being a haven for organized crime, prostitution, and gambling.
 Many of its customers came from the United States Army training center at Fort Benning, Georgia.
 The leaders of the crime syndicate in Phenix City were Jimmie Matthews and Hoyt Shepherd.
-Albert Patterson, from Phenix City, was elected to become attorney general of Alabama on a platform of reforming the city, but was shot and killed in 1954 outside his office on 5th Ave, north of 14th Street.
+Albert Patterson, from Phenix City, was elected to become attorney general of Alabama on a platform of reforming the city, but was shot and killed on June 18, 1954 outside his office on 5th Ave, north of 14th Street.
+On July 22, 1954, a limited state of martial law was declared in Russell County, Alabama, by Governor Gordon Persons which lasted till January 17, 1955.
 As a result, the city had a negative reputation, and many people still associate this legacy with Phenix City.
 The Tragedy and the Triumph of Phenix City, Alabama by Margaret Ann Barnes chronicles these events, which led the small town to be known as "Sin City, USA".
 The bordertown was the subject of an acclaimed film, The Phenix City Story, made in 1955.

 In 1955, it won the All-America City Award from the National Municipal League.

 Despite the city having been entirely annexed into Russell County in 1932, the growth of the city has spread northward back into Lee County, where it first appeared on 1980 U.S. Census records.
 As of 2010, nearly 4,200 residents (out of almost 33,000) reside in the Lee County portion.